Weather in the Costa del Sol

 - If self-employed, statements of accounts

-- Negotiating the purchase of a property
+- Negotiations on the purchase of the property

 Once a suitable property has been chosen you will need to negotiate with the seller about the purchase terms and price.
-You could make the offer subject to getting your lawyer's approval, and let hem deal about the mortgage, final completion dates or the method of payment.
+You could make the offer subject to getting your lawyer's approval, and let them deal about the mortgage, final completion dates or the method of payment.
 It is possible that the salesman who found your property might be a bad negotiator.
 And it is important to negotiate about the terms of your purchase.
 Always ask if you may speak to the senior sales employee or sales manager of the company and discuss about the formation of the team and their negotation strategy.
 The employee may feel that bringing in a recommended laywer is the best way in the process, making sure that every offer meets the legal criteria.

 Choosing a Lawyer